 Should you experience any of these symptoms over the next few days, report to the SHS by calling 412.383.1800 or hospital emergency department immediately.

-Zika: A virus spread to people through mosquito bites.
+Zika is a virus spread to people through mosquito bites.
 The most common symptoms of Zika virus disease are fever, rash, joint pain, and conjunctivitis (red eyes).
 The illness is usually mild with symptoms lasting from several days to a week.

 In May 2015, the Pan American Health Organization (PAHO) issued an alert regarding the first confirmed Zika virus infection in Brazil.
 The outbreak in Brazil led to reports of Guillain-Barre syndrome and pregnant women giving birth to babies with birth defects and poor pregnancy outcomes.